Inflation Dynamics and Forecast: Frequency Matters

 Date Written: June 8, 2021

-Policymakers and researchers see inflation characterized by cyclical fluctuations driven by changes in resource utilization and temporary shocks, around a trend influenced by inflation expectations.
-We study the in-sample inflation dynamics and forecast inflation out-of-sample by analyzing a New Keynesian Phillips Curve (NKPC) in the frequency domain.
-In-sample, while inflation expectations dominate medium-to-long-run cycles, energy prices dominate short cycles and business-to-medium cycles once expectations became anchored.
-While statistically significant, unemployment is not economically relevant for any cycle.
+We use a New Keynesian Phillips Curve (NKPC) to study in-sample inflation dynamics and to forecast inflation out-of-sample in the frequency domain.
+In-sample, inflation expectations dominate medium-to-long-run cycles, energy inflation dominate short cycles and also longer cycles once expectations became anchored.
+While statistically significant, unemployment is never economically relevant.
 Out-of-sample, forecasts from a low-frequency NKPC significantly outperform several benchmark models.
-The long-run component of unemployment is key for such remarkable forecasting performance.
+The low-frequency component of unemployment is key for such remarkable forecasting performance.
 Hence, while unemployment is of little relevance in-sample, it remains crucial in predicting inflation out-of-sample due to its role at cycles longer than typical business cycles.

 JEL Classification: C53, E31, E37